E-commerce best practices to increase sales and stay ahead of the competition

 Contents

-Data security
+#3 Data security

 • Machine learning for threat detection, email scanning, automated network analysis, and pattern search, among other applications.

-• Multi-factor authentication as the cornerstone of security when an unwanted person attempts to access an account or database.
+• Multifactor authentication as the cornerstone of security when an unwanted person attempts to access an account or database.

 • Good passwords both on the shop users’ side and on the employees’ side.
 The passwords should be long and consist of both letters, numbers, and special characters to make it difficult for a computer to crack.

-Social proof
+#7 Social proof

 • testimonials;

-• sectoral awards and rankings;
+• industry awards and rankings;

 • expert reviews;